nahidulhasan/nodejs-weather-app/readme.md

 ```

-Suppose your file name is app.js and you want to get temperature of sydney.Run the command
+Suppose your file name is app.js and you want to get the temperature of Sydney.Run the command

 ```
-node app.js -c sydney
+node app.js -c Sydney

 ```